Here’s a reality of life: we all get stuck in a rut occasionally.

 For instance, I use a $3,000 laptop every single day to do my work.
 Yet, the screen is covered in smudges from months of use without wiping it down.
 My car has clothes, receipts, and old drinks in the cup holders.

-There’s a clear relationship with how I treat those things, and my mental well being.
+There’s a clear relationship between how I treat those things and my mental well-being.

 When I cleaned up my office, spent an hour tidying and washing my car, and gave my laptop an overhaul (both the outside and the dozens of files on my desktop), I started to feel pride in everything else about me as well.